 - This broad coverage will cover the member for loss of limbs, fracture, dislocation, tendon severance of limbs, loss of eyesight, speech, and many other miscellaneous conditions and even accidental bodily injury or death sustained by a member due to external violent, sudden, fortuitous causes beyond the member’s control..

 - Non-Canadian Instructors and or Non-Canadian Course Candidates must provide proof of medical insurance coverage while in Canada for the duration of the course or program.

 Paddle Canada Waiver / Acknowledgement of Risk Forms

 - Must be signed by all Paddle Canada Course / Clinic Participants no later than the start of the course or clinic, and preferably before the day the course or clinic begins.

-- The waiver / acknowledgement of risk forms must be witnessed by someone other than Paddle Canada course Instructors.
+- The waiver/acknowledgment of risk forms must be witnessed by someone other than Paddle Canada course Instructors.

 - Must be retained by the Course Director for a period ending seven (7) years after the youngest participant on the course turns 18 years of age.
-Example: The waiver / AOR form for a 14 year old taking a course in 2009 would have to be retained until 2009 + (18-14=) 4 + 7 (statute of limitations) equals end of year 2020.
+Example: The waiver / AOR form for a 14-year-old taking a course in 2009 would have to be retained until 2009 + (18-14=) 4 + 7 (statute of limitations) equals the end of the year 2020.

 - Through a special agreement, Scouts Canada participants are excluded from signing the Paddle Canada Waiver / AoR.

-- Military Cadets & other government departments all have policies forbidding them from signing another organization’s waiver / acknowledgement of risk forms.
+- Military Cadets & other government departments all have policies forbidding them from signing another organization’s waiver/acknowledgment of risk forms.